CSHS-CWRA/RavenPy/docs/installation.rst

    $ pip install ravenpy[gis]

 If desired, the core functions of `RavenPy` can be installed without its GIS functionalities as well.
 This implementation of RavenPy is much lighter on dependencies and can be installed easily with `pip`, without the need for `conda` or `virtualenv`.

 .. code-block:: console

    $ pip install ravenpy

-But then you will be in charge of providing ``raven``  binaries on your PATH, or setting values for the ``RAVENPY_RAVEN_BINARY_PATH`` environment variable (as an absolute path) in the terminal/command prompt/shell used at runtime.
+Once downloaded/compiled, ensure that the binary is placed in the `bin` folder of your environment and/or accessible on `$PATH` (Unix/Linux).
+The binary can also be pointed to manually (as an absolute path) by setting the environment variable ``RAVENPY_RAVEN_BINARY_PATH`` in the terminal/command prompt/shell used at runtime.

 Development Installation (from sources)
 ---------------------------------------